-- the calculation of the losses (R.I2) in Table 1-20, Table 1-21 and Table 1-22 is made for each section and current rating in the table based upon the values in Table 1-14.The maximum current-carrying capacities are based on Table C.52.1 of IEC 60364-5-52 (Installation method E, XLPE insulation) for copper conductors and on Table B.52.13 of the same standard (Installation method E, XLPE insulation) for aluminium conductors. - in the calculation of losses in this paragraph the skin effect isn't taken into account.
-However, when applying a S+x strategy to cables with large diameters (above 400 mm2 CSA) this gradually becomes important. - The resistance of a cable increases with the temperature.
+- the calculation of the losses (R.I) in Table 1-20, Table 1-21 and Table 1-22 is made for each section and current rating in the table based upon the values in Table 1-13, without taking into account the limits per cable section. - in the calculation of losses in this paragraph the skin effect isn't taken into account.
+However, when applying a S+x strategy to cables with large diameters (above 400 mm CSA) this gradually becomes important. - The resistance of a cable increases with the temperature.
 This is not included in the calculation of losses here.
 A S+x strategy will result in a lower conductor temperature.